johnwalicki/TI-SimpleLink-Workshop/README.md

 ### Sections 1-4 - Installing tools, configuring the LaunchPad board

-In this workshop, the laptops provided have been pre-installed with the necessary software and software development kits.
+**NOTE :: In this workshop, the laptops provided have been pre-installed with the necessary software and software development kits.**

 This includes the following :-

 - [TI Code Composer Studio IDE](http://www.ti.com/design-resources/embedded-development/ccs-development-tools.html)
 - [TI Uniflash]()